Murphy's 59-yard OT fumble return ends Cards' win over Vegas - NewsBreak

 Davante Adams and Darren Waller caught early touchdown passes from Derek Carr for the Raiders (0-2), who had the ball for less than 10 minutes in the second half while Murray worked his magic.
 Carr passed for 252 yards — just 42 after halftime —- as Las Vegas lost a home opener for the first time since relocating to Nevada.

-“That’s what happens when you play against a dynamic quarterback who can not only work with his arm, but can run outside the pocket and make plays like a running back,” Raiders cornerback Nate Hobbs said.
-“It just makes it really tough to defend.”

-The game showcased both the heights and depths of Murray's incredible talent in his first victory since his five-year contract extension was finalized.
+The game showcased the heights and depths of Murray's incredible talent in his second outing since his $230.5 million, five-year contract extension was finalized.

-Murray threw an interception and committed a costly intentional-grounding penalty while passing for just 53 yards in the first half, but then racked up 188 yard through the air and made several unbelievable plays with his unique combination of athleticism and football smarts.
+Murray passed for just 53 yards in the first half, but racked up 188 yard through the air and 28 more on the ground in the second half along with several unbelievable displays of his unique combination of athleticism and football smarts.

-Murray hit Greg Dortch for a TD in the third quarter, and Darrel Williams rushed for a score with 8:13 left before Murray made a jaw-dropping improvisational run for a 2-point conversion, running horizontally across the field during roughly 20 seconds with the ball.
-He ran 84.9 yards on the play, according to Next Gen Stats.
+Murray hit Greg Dortch for an early TD, and Darrel Williams rushed for a score with 8:13 left before Murray made a jaw-dropping improvisational run for a 2-point conversion , running horizontally across the field during roughly 20 seconds with the ball.

-“They had two people rushing, (so I) knew they weren’t going to be able to tackle me,” Murray said.
-“It was just about backyard football at that point.
-Try to find somebody.
-Move, get open, make a play.”

 Murray then led Arizona on a 73-yard TD drive in the final 4:43 of regulation, capping it with his cool TD scramble on fourth down as time expired after three incompletions.